 The MD features in the iClone 8 first release include game piloting, mouse waypoints, zone animation, follow capabilities, perform triggers, and random idle behaviors.
-Combined with iClone’s powerful motion blending, layering, and reach-constraint editing, users can derive unlimited motion possibilities and let characters easily interact with the surroundings.
+With iClone’s powerful motion blending, layering, and reach-constraint editing, users can derive unlimited motion possibilities and let characters easily interact with their surroundings.

 Macro Record and Playback

 This type of motion control offers some new editing capabilities, since the motion is interactively generated, they record the events as editable macros for replay and review while the animated result is also able to be recorded to the timeline for motion editing.
 The unique macro editing provides an easier way to resequence any set of commands given to the character when controlling and using triggers.